getmyisland/palmx/README.md

 ## Installation

-A step by step guide on how to integrate palmx into your game project.
+A step by step guide on how to integrate palmx into your game project using [CMake](https://cmake.org/download/).

-### CMake (recommended)

 ```
 # Clone the palmx repository into your dependency folder (e.g. external).
 $ git clone https://github.com/getmyisland/palmx.git

+# Navigate into the palmx folder
+$ cd palmx

+# Initialize submodules
+$ git submodule update --init --recursive
 ```

 Create a `CMakeLists.txt` in the root of your project.